NeverWitness/tech-fee-system/docs/en-US/index.md

 ---

-# Project Timeline
+## Project Timeline

-The development of this project can be roughly outlined as follows:
+The development of ideas in this project roughly follows:

 * **May 2025**: Initial exploration of related issues
-* **October 2025**: Beginning of systematic organization
+* **October 2025**: Beginning of systematic structuring
-* **February 2026**: First public discussion of key ideas on Zhihu
+* **February 2026**: First public publication of partial ideas on Zhihu

-The current version focuses on consolidating existing content and improving overall coherence.
+The current version focuses on organizing existing content and improving overall coherence.

 ---

-# Document Updates
+## Document Updates

-As research and discussions progress, the documentation may:
+As research and discussion progress, the documentation may:

 * Add new sections
 * Adjust structure
-* Expand case studies
+* Include additional case studies

-Therefore, the structure of the documentation may continue to evolve.
+Therefore, the structure of the documentation may evolve over time.